chstan/arpes/docs/interactive.md

 harder technical problem.
 This aspect of data analysis, especially as manifested in ImageTool, has been among greatest strengths of the ARPES community.

-PyPES solves the interactivity problem by offering two sets of tools in two different environments, depending on what a given user prefers.
+PyARPES solves the interactivity problem by offering two sets of tools in two different environments, depending on what a given user prefers.

 1. QtTool or `qt_tool`, an ImageTool-like native data exploration client for 2, 3, and 4